garrandall/popular-music-data/tracks/you-ll-think-of-me-keith-urban.md

 And you're going to think of me
 Oh yeah
-Ooh someday baby, someday
+Ohsomeday baby, someday
-Oooh ooh ooh oh
+Oh ohoohh
 Think of me
-Ooh ooh dumdum dirumdum baby
+Ohohdumdum dirumdum baby